What is user flow?

 User flows can take many different forms, depending on the type of website or app you are building.
 For example, for an ecommerce site, a typical user flow might look like the following:

 Of course, the above is a very simplified example.
-In the real world users can take many different paths to purchase.
-For example, in the example above the user could go back to the category page to view more products instead of going directly to the shopping cart.
+In the real world, users can take many different paths to purchase.
+For example, in the scenario above, the user could go back to the category page to view more products instead of going directly to the shopping cart.
 Or they could use search to navigate the site instead of clicking through the site hierarchy.
 Or the user could come in from a different page other than the homepage.

 Because there are many different paths that users can take, user flows are often modeled as flow charts with nodes for each of the major navigational paths.
 The purpose of user flow analysis is to identify the main user flows through your app or website, and identify areas where the navigational flow can be improved.

 Collecting data on each step in your user flow will allow you to evaluate how your users navigate through your sales funnel.
 By their very nature, funnels will shrink at each step where users drop out.
 Data will indicate where your funnel is ‘leaky’ (with a large percentage of people dropping out between steps) and might need help.

 To close up the ‘leaks,’ consider where you can correct points of pain or friction, where to offer more information, and where to reduce distractions and offer less.